 “Paniolo” brings the fascinating history and legacy of the paniolo (Hawaiian cowboy) to the stage.
 This hour long production includes songs, both original and traditional, and brings to life key moments in the evolution of this unique and treasured Hawaiian culture.

 On February 21st “Paniolo” made its Kauaʻi debut at the Historic Waimea Theater as part of the Waimea Town Celebration.

 On August 30th “Paniolo” will perform in Hilo at the Palace Theater

-In June I had the honor of traveling to Waimea, one of the last towns in Hawaiʻi were the paniolo way of life is still practiced.
+In June of 2018, I had the honor of traveling to Waimea, one of the last towns in Hawaiʻi were the paniolo way of life is still practiced.
 I drove through the beautiful country and met with some very unforgettable people living in that humble community.
 I was able to just sit and listened to them tell stories, reminisce and even sing a little.
 A truly memorable experience for me.

 Dr. Billy Bergin Bergin, long time Parker Ranch veterinarian, is a well knowledge on pretty much all things paniolo.
 He graciously agreed to let me interview him.
 The interview lasted well over two hours until he had to leave for a prior engagement.
 I could have sat and listed for hours more.

 On my final evening in Waimea, a few families in the community put together a little gathering.
 As the evening progressed these true paniolo right here really started to open up.
 Oh, the stories they told!